Frijol/climate-change/GLOSSARY.md

 ## clathrate
 also called methane hydrate, a form of natural gas that is highly hydrated and found in deep sea formations [Muller, 98]

+## consumer's surplus
+(net consumer's surplus): in economics, the difference between the total value the consumer attaches to a given purchase, minus the cost of the purchase

 ## consumptive withdrawal
 a resource removed from its source and not returned, e.g. water taken from streams that evaporates & moves elsewhere or is used as part of a crop or product [Meadows, 69][Meadows]